secretlycarl/onboarderr/README.md

 git stash pop	# re-applies your changes on top
 ```

-After updating, restart the container to make sure all new changes apply.
+Setup and customization is pretty quick now (no more `.env` editing and much less html editing) so don't be afraid to start from scratch.

+Keep copies of custom assets in another folder!

 # Future goals

 I've never made a project this complex, or had a project this many people were interested in, so I'm not clear on how the future development for this will go.
 I have some ideas to make it better, but getting this all set up in a way that it's customizable and not just for my machine only was a beast itself.

+Tha being said, a release for v2 is coming soon.
+Already committed most (?) of the new code changes.

+Once that is finalized I want to overhaul the CSS and make the whole experience cleaner for v2.

-So if you want to make it better, please do!
-Fork, pull request, whatever.
+If you want to make it better, please do!
+Fork, PR, make an issue

-Some improvements I might work on after publishing the initial version -

-- Improve layout, make more modern/adaptive, especially on mobile.
-My CSS implementation of mobile device detection, and how it changes elements for mobile, is crude at the moment.
-- More languages, maybe language dropdown on setup to switch all body text contents

 # Thank You!